astrotaca/astrotaca.github.io/_posts/2025-04-18-ascomdriver.md

 categories: [guides, ascom]
 pin: true
 image: "assets/posts/ascomdriver.jpg"
-excerpt: "Building a custom ASCOM driver that works seamlessly with NINA, without external apps or flaky behavior.
+excerpt: "Building a custom ASCOM driver that works seamlessly with NINA, without external apps.
 Here's what I learned making mine."
 ---

 # Making a Custom ASCOM Driver for NINA

-When I designed the flap flat panel, I wanted it to feel like part of my imaging rig—not an accessory I had to manually manage every session.
-That meant tight software integration.
+When I designed the flap flat panel, I wanted it to feel like part of my imaging rig, not an accessory I had to manually manage every session.
 No clunky third-party tools, no command-line utilities, no external GUIs just to flip a panel open.

 It had to work directly inside NINA, as if it were any other piece of imaging gear.
 So I built my own ASCOM driver.

 This post isn’t a how-to.
 I’m not handing out the code.
-But if you’re thinking about building your own ASCOM device—or you’re just curious how it all fits together—this will give you a solid idea of what’s involved.
+But if you’re thinking about building your own ASCOM device or you’re just curious how it all fits together, this will give you a solid idea of what’s involved.

 ---